centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/notif-flapping.md

 percent state change first exceeds a high flapping threshold.

-A host or service is determined to have stopped flapping when its percent state goes below a low flapping threshold (assuming that is was previously flapping).
+A host or service is determined to have stopped flapping when its percent state goes below a low flapping threshold (assuming that it was previously flapping).

 ## Example